ChickenRand/RNG/README.md

 ## With a OneRNG on a raspberry pi with Raspbian
 Install rasbian.

-    First, put a ssh file in the /boot directory to activate ssh in headless mode
+    First, put a ssh file in the boot partition to activate ssh in headless mode

 Then :